Kaliyuga (album)

 Kaliyuga is the fifth studio album by Australian metalcore band In Hearts Wake.
-It was released on 7 August 2020 through UNFD and Rise Records.
+It was released on 7 August 2020 through UNFD.
 It was produced by Josh Schroeder.

 Background and promotion

 On 17 March 2020, the band unveiled a new single titled "Worldwide Suicide" along with an accompanying music video in which the band intend to plant a tree for every 1 thousand views the below video for it generates.
 On 1 April, like with the album cover Seaskimmer, as an April Fool's Day joke the band unveiled another album cover entitled Hellbringer, which is the name of one of the tracks on the album.

 On 24 April, the band released the second single "Son of a Witch" along with a corresponding music video.
 At the same time, the band announced the album itself, the album cover, the track list, and release date.
 On 27 May, the band released the third single "Hellbringer" featuring Jamie Hails of Polaris.
 The single was inconspicuously teased by the band as an April Fool's Day joke with revelation that on the "album cover" of the single they already teased that Hails will feature on the song as his face was on the cover but halfway hidden.
 That same day, the band also revealed other guest musicians that will feature on the album.
 On 8 July, the band released their fourth single "Dystopia".
 On 5 August, two days before the album release, the band released their fifth single "Moving On".